 12. Pitcher must be at least 46 feet from home plate on either side of the pitching coach.

 13. The offensive team can have 2 coaches on the field (a first and third base coach are allowed but shall be confined to a coach's box).
-The defensive team will be allowed to have 1 coach on the field The defensive coach on the field must remain in the outfield grass while the ball is in play.
+The defensive team will be allowed to have 1 coach on the field.
+The defensive coach on the field must remain in the outfield grass while the ball is in play.

 14. Special Dead Ball Situations (Time shall be called):

 a.
 The ball will be declared dead when the defensive team stops the lead runner or the lead runner abandons the effort to advance.